ChrisBellew/deepmine-unearthed/README.md

         - Stage 1 has two claves in parallel
         - Stage 2 has three claves in parallel
         - Stage 3 has one clave
+    - Each clave has 4 compartments
     - Ammonia and air is added at each clave to try and leach the Nickel
+        - Ammonia is being added in the first compartment of each clave
+        - Air is being added in each compartment of each clave
 - The measurement of the total mass and metal composition of the ore is measured at the start of the refinery, before it is divided into two ball mills.
 - The amount of ammonia and air being added is measured for each clave
 - The outputs of each clave are measured: